SeansC12/newsquest/README.md

 # Newsquest

-by Chanel Tan, Sean Chua, Tasnuba Sukanna
+by Sean Chua

-Newsquest is a progressive web app we made for EducateHacks 2023.
+Newsquest is a progressive web app made for EducateHacks 2023.